 The nearest project improvements to the Duck Farm River Park (west of I-605) would include replacing the existing "horseshoe" SB on-ramp with a three-lane on-ramp.
 All improvements would be constructed within existing ROW and the project would not permanently use the future park property.
 However, there is potential for proximity impacts because the Duck Farm River Park is adjacent to the MDL for the project.
 Construction of the project is anticipated to begin in March 2022 and end March 2024.
-Phase 1 of the Duck Farm River Park is expected to be completed by the end of 2019; therefore, it is anticipated that portions of the park would be open to the public during construction of the project.
+Phase 1A and 1B of the Duck Farm River Park are expected to be completed in April 2021 and November 2023, respectively; therefore, it is anticipated that portions of the park would be open to the public during construction of the project.

 There would be no changes to accessibility of the planned park.
 In addition, there would be no impacts related to vegetation or wildlife, as no vegetation removal or habitat disturbance would result from the project.
-Visual, noise, and air quality impacts would not result in a substantial impairment because no severe proximity impacts at the Duck Farm River Park are identified in the IS/EA, as summarized in the analysis below.
+Visual, noise, and air quality impacts would not result in a substantial impairment because no severe proximity impacts at the Duck Farm River Park are identified in the IS/EA ND/FONSI, as summarized in the analysis below.